 About EFTA News

-On 21 June, the EFTA Council in Geneva prepared for the summer EFTA Ministerial meeting that will take place in Gstaad on 28 June.
-The Ministers plan to sign a joint declaration on cooperation with Georgia.
-The Council decided to liberalise intra-EFTA trade in agricultural products and reviewed ongoing free trade negotiations, including a recent round with Central American countries.
+At its meeting in Geneva on 11 June, the EFTA Council prepared for the summer EFTA Ministerial meeting that will take place in Trondheim, Norway, on 24 June 2013.
+The Council also reviewed ongoing free trade negotiations, including a recent round with Vietnam.